acme-networks/acme-public-docs/faq/faq_en.md

 ### 4.16 Can Membership Be Paused or Transferred to Others?
 No, membership services have strict usage restrictions:
 - **Cannot be paused**: Once the validity period of membership services begins, it cannot be paused or extended;
-- **Continuous consumption**: Even if you delete your account, uninstall the app, or do not use services, membership time will continue to be consumed normally;
+- **Continuous consumption**: Even if you delete your account, uninstall the app, or do not use services, membership time shall continue to be consumed normally;
 - **Non-transferable**: Membership privileges cannot be transferred, cashed out, or shared with other accounts;
 - **Personal use only**: Each membership account is for the registrant's personal use only;
-- **Violation consequences**: Account sharing or transfer will result in immediate account termination without refund;
+- **Violation consequences**: Account sharing or transfer shall result in immediate service termination without refund;
 - **Billing rules**: All membership services are calculated continuously in complete 24-hour periods, not based on calendar days.

 ### 4.17 Can VIP and SVIP Be Upgraded or Downgraded at Any Time?